-Dante is here writing about the readers of the future—in other words, he is writing about us.
-We are “coloro / che questo tempo chiameranno antico” (those will call this present, ancient times [Par.
+Dante is here writing about the readers of the future — in other words, he is writing about us.
+We are those who refer to 1300 as ancient: “coloro / che questo tempo chiameranno antico” (those who will call this time ancient [Par.
 17.119-20).

 The answer is a trumpet blast of clarity.
 Tell everything you have seen, says Cacciaguida: “tutta tua vision fa manifesta” (let all that you have seen be manifest [Par.
 17.128]).

 There are several points I would like to make here.
 One is that Cacciaguida suggests that Dante’s journey has been engineered (by Whom?) in order to make his vision more compellingly pedagogic.
 He has been shown famous souls because in this way the encounters he recounts will be exemplary and more didactically powerful:

 Però ti son mostrate in queste rote, nel monte e ne la valle dolorosa pur l’anime che son di fama note . . .
 (Par.
 17.136-38)